-Most people don’t love every aspect of their job, but if you ensure team members spend 10 to 20 percent of their time doing what they are passionate about they will be more productive and engaged.
+Most people don’t love every aspect of their job, but if you ensure team members spend 10%–20% of their time doing what they are passionate about they will be more productive and engaged.

 How can organizations be better at attracting, motivating, and retaining top talent?